Calculating CMV Using the Market Approach

 Savvy business owners seek guidance from valuation experts to determine their company’s current market value (CMV).
 One might need to know the CMV for various reasons: taxation, establishing partner ownership, divorce proceedings, estate planning, litigation, determining the asking price of the company, etc.

-Business valuation professionals often rely on the three primary business valuation approaches to determine a company’s CMV.
-These include the asset approach, income approach, and market approach.
+Business valuation professionals often rely on the three primary approaches to determining a company’s CMV: the asset approach, the income approach, and the market approach.
 The market approach works best when comparable data from similar companies is available.

 Market Approach Explained